 “The image provoked a lot of discussions.
 Some men argued that washing a baby can only be done by men who live in Kigali City.
 A little laughter happened during this time.
 Others said that sharing household tasks is a good thing.

 “ my own analysis, I think that visuals can help to convince farmers rather than only using words.
 Discussing a provocative image reveals the existing views in the room.
 This can help to come up with effective strategies to change thinking.”

 I also liked that Permanent Secretary Jean Claude Musabyimana, from the Ministry of Agriculture and Animal Resources, said, “The e-courses should get a prominent place at the homepage of the MINAGRI website, to allow users to find it easily.
 The information technicians in MINAGRI should make this happen.”

 Does gender inequality still exist in your village?
 Co-operative leaders, trainers, learners, and all people in charge of promoting gender equality can use these e-courses and materials.
 They are available in Kinyarwanda and English, free of charge.
-You can access them at Three Mountains learning advisors and on the MINAGRI website.
+You can access them at the Three Mountains learning advisors website.
 If you have any questions, let us know.